-The intricacies of the Dremel was something I hadn't realized would be such an important skill to master either.
+The intricacies of the Dremel was something I hadn't realised would be such an important skill to get-to-grips-with.
 And last but not least, the varied and decidedly nebulous world of electrical jiggery-pokery was something that [to me] was a very important topic of understanding.

-And in those themes, I am very pleased that my build is progressing very nicely.
+And within those themes, I am very pleased that my build is progressing very nicely.
 I do like to know and understand what's going on, and the 'why' is important to me.

-Loads of research and self-doubt are enablers enough to focus you to get the build right and done properly, and contrary to popular belief you really don't have to be a whiz-bang mechanic to get the job done... getting oily is a personal option -or not as the case might be.
+Loads of research and self-doubt were enablers enough to focus me to get the build right and done properly, and contrary to popular belief you really don't have to be a whiz-bang mechanic to get the job done...
+Getting oily is a personal option -or not as the case might be.